What is Process View of Work?

 - All the activities in a process must work together toward a common goal

-- Processes exist to achieve results internal and external customers desire
+- Processes exist to achieve results valued by internal and external customers

 A process view of work also can be viewed as an overall "value chain," in which each activity or step contributes to the end result.
 Some activities directly contribute value, while others may not.

 All activities consume enterprise resources.
 The challenge for managers is to eliminate steps that do not add value and to improve the efficiency of those that do.
 This is an important aspect of total quality management.

 A Simple Process View of Work Model

 Organizations use different types of processes to conduct work, but there are only three general styles of process in any industry: management processes, business processes, and support processes.

 - Management processes: Provide direction and governance for an enterprise.
 They are generally conducted by senior leaders to set organizational goals, develop and deploy strategy to attain goals, establish and manage organization designs, and manage performance goals.
 Management processes also shape and manage the business and support processes used by the enterprise.

 - Business processes: Reflect the unique competencies of the enterprise and are mission-critical.
 They tend to lie on, or close to, the core value-creating activities of the enterprise and are the processes that are seen and experienced by external customers.
 Value-creating business processes begin and end with the external customer, tend to be large in scope, and commonly span multiple organizational components.
 While organizations may have hundreds of work processes, they usually have very few business processes (typically five to seven).
 Since this group of processes represents the core competencies of the organization, this is where performance improvement work should be focused.

 - Support processes: Exist to sustain the enterprise.
 Since the support needs of business organizations are similar, these processes tend to be fairly standard and are frequent candidates for outsourcing.
 The customers of support processes are internal customers within the organization.